 Who decides the outcome of my case?

-Your case may be heard and decided by a judge alone or by a judge and jury, depending on the seriousness of the charge and, in some types of cases, what you (the defendant) choose:
+Your case may be heard and decided by a judge alone or by a judge and jury, depending on the seriousness of the charge and, in some types of cases, what you (“the defendant”) choose:

-- For offences where the penalty is less than two years prison (that is, Category 1 and 2 cases), the case is heard by a judge alone in the District Court (if a Category 2 case) or by a judge, Justices of the Peace or a Community Magistrate in the District Court (if Category 1).
+- For Category 1 cases, (where penalty is less than two years’ imprisonment): your case is heard by a judge, Justices of the Peace or a Community Magistrate in the District Court.

 - For Category 2 cases (where penalty is less than two years’ imprisonment): your case is heard by a judge alone in the District Court.

 - For Category 3 cases (the offence carries a prison term of two years or more): you have the right to choose a jury trial, which will usually be in the District Court.
 Otherwise, the case will be heard by a judge alone in the District Court.